kecorradine/ops-docs/packaging_applications.md

 ## Start script

 [Supervisord](http://supervisord.org/) is used to managed the starting and stopping of the application.
-See the [release service supervisor.conf](https://github.com/IHTSDO/snomed-release-service/blob/master/api/src/deb/supervisor.conf) for an example.
+See the [release service supervisor.conf](https://github.com/IHTSDO/snomed-release-service/blob/develop/api/src/deb/supervisor.conf) for an example.

+Note that the -resetExtract  -extractDirectory options must be specified.
+They seem to avoid problems which badly extracted, and hence corrupted, files.

 ## jdeb configuration